Skip to content

 Radio control pins (pins)

-The defaults match HT-CT62 (ESP32-C3 + SX1262) wiring; per-target profiles override individual values via -D RACELINK_PIN_*=... in their platformio_override.ini if a board needs a different pin.
+The fallback defaults compiled into racelink_wled.h match HT-CT62 (ESP32-C3 + SX1262) wiring — the v1_c3_ct62 column above.
+Every other profile overrides them via -D RACELINK_PIN_*=... in its platformio_override.ini.
 Check the relevant build profile in build_profiles/ for the authoritative numbers if you suspect a mismatch.

 ePaper bus and control pins (epaper_pins)

-Only present when the firmware was built with -D RACELINK_EPAPER (currently the v3_s2_llcc68_epaper profile).
+Only present when the firmware was built with -D RACELINK_EPAPER — the v3_s2_llcc68_epaper and v6_s3_heltec_wpaper profiles.

 The ePaper SPI bus is dedicated (HSPI on supported MCUs), separate from the radio bus, so SCK/MOSI/CS may freely overlap with the radio pins on different physical wires.